ebeisaac/ebeisaac.github.io/README.md

 the Department of Computer
 Science and Engineering, Indian
 Institute of Technology
 Madras.
-He holds M.E. and Ph.D. degrees in Computer Science and Engineering as is a member of both ACM and IEEE.
+He holds M.E. and Ph.D. degrees in Computer Science and Engineering and is a member of both ACM and IEEE.